pinoyseoul/pinoyseoul-monitor/README.md

   <img alt="Contributions Welcome" src="https://img.shields.io/badge/contributions-welcome-brightgreen.svg">
 </p>

-This project, developed by Nash Ang for PinoySeoul Media Enterprise, is a robust, self-hosted monitoring and alerting service.
-It proactively keeps an eye on critical services like Docker containers, SSL certificates, and daily backups, instantly notifying your team via Google Chat when issues arise.
-Designed for reliability and ease of use, it ensures your digital infrastructure runs smoothly, empowering cultural exchange through 24/7 streaming, creator partnerships, and AI-powered content.
+This project, developed by Nash Ang for PinoySeoul Media Enterprise, is an intelligent, self-healing monitoring and alerting service.
+It proactively keeps an eye on critical services like Docker containers, SSL certificates, and daily backups.
+It automatically attempts to fix common problems and instantly notifies your team via Google Chat with simple, non-technical alerts when issues arise or are resolved.

 ![Critical Alert Example](docs/screenshots/critical-alert.png)
 </br>
-*Caption: An example of a critical alert sent to Google Chat, showing immediate notification of a service outage.*
+*Caption: An example of a user-friendly critical alert sent to Google Chat, showing immediate notification of a service outage.*

 ## Quick Links
 - [Project Overview](#1-project-overview)